Jack Palance: 1947–1959: Broadway debut and film stardom

-Palance played a villain in Second Chance opposite Robert Mitchum, and was a Native in Arrowhead (both 1953).
+Palance played a villain in Second Chance opposite Robert Mitchum, and was a Native American in Arrowhead (both 1953).
 He got a chance to play a heroic role in Flight to Tangier (1953), a thriller.
 He played the lead in Man in the Attic (1953), an adaptation of The Lodger.
-He was Attila the Hun in Sign of the Pagan with Jeff Chandler, and Simon Magus in the Ancient World epic The Silver Chalice (both 1954) with Paul Newman(who disowned his participation in the film).
+He was Attila the Hun in Sign of the Pagan with Jeff Chandler, and Simon Magus in the Ancient World epic The Silver Chalice (both 1954) with Paul Newman (who disowned his participation in the film).
 He had the star part in I Died a Thousand Times (1955), a remake of High Sierra, and was cast by Robert Aldrich in two star parts: The Big Knife (1955), from the play by Clifford Odets, as a Hollywood star; and Attack (1956), as a tough soldier in World War II.
 In 1955, he had an operation for appendicitis.

 Palance was in a Western, The Lonely Man (1957), playing the father of Anthony Perkins, and played a double role in House of Numbers (1957).
 In 1957, Palance won an Emmy Award for best actor for his portrayal of Mountain McClintock in the Playhouse 90 production of Rod Serling's Requiem for a Heavyweight.

-International star

 Warwick Films hired Palance to play the hero in The Man Inside (1958), shot in Europe.
-He was reunited with Robert Aldrich and Jeff Chandler when they worked on Ten Seconds to Hell (1959), filmed in Germany, playing a bomb disposal expert.
+He was reunited with Robert Aldrich and Jeff Chandler when they worked on Ten Seconds to Hell (1959), filmed in West Germany, playing a bomb disposal expert.

+1960–1988: International films and return to Hollywood

 Palance on the set with Sharon Tate during the filming of Barabbas (1961).

 He made Beyond All Limits (1959) in Mexico, and Austerlitz (1960) in France, then did a series of films in Italy: Revak the Rebel, Sword of the Conqueror, The Mongols, The Last Judgment, and Barabbas (all 1961), and Night Train to Milan and Warriors Five (both 1962).

 Jean-Luc Godard persuaded Palance to take on the role of Hollywood producer Jeremy Prokosch in the nouvelle vague movie Le Mépris (1963) with Brigitte Bardot.
 Although the main dialogue was in French, Palance spoke mostly English.